mattb00ker/L3SoftwareDev/README.md

 # L3SoftwareDev
-Files used in my software dev course
+This repo is for my calculator project for my L3 Software Dev course